What Is Prefetching and Why Use It

 The diagram below shows a visual demonstration of what happens when prerender is used.

 Prerendering is the least supported type of prefetching across the major browsers.
-Supported only by IE, Edge, Chrome, Opera, and Chrome for Android, Opera Mobile and Android Browser.
+Supported only by Edge, Chrome, Opera, Chrome for Android, Opera Mobile and Android Browser.

 Popular search engines such as Bing and Google are known for using